syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the tooltip for gallery extra item's button.
+Specifies the tooltip for gallery extra item's button.